lmmx/dex-deprecated/shelves/strang_gilbert/2019/proc/README.md

 > overlapping region before concatenating it with the path after the junction to form a single path).
 The alteration
 > made to the path is circled in red.

-These are overcome with some attention to the contour algorithm output (marching squares), involving the functions `unique_unsorted` (to deduplicate the contours after they have been rounded to integer values, valid since image pixels have discrete coordinate values), and `refine_contours` - which calls `unpack_contours` to turn the closed polygons [i.e. with identical start and end points] into rightward-directed paths, preferring the bottom-most if outward and inward halves are not symmetrical, so as to ensure the bottom of the page is definitely covered by the boundary, and then either:
+These are overcome with some attention to the contour algorithm output (marching squares), involving the functions:
+- `unique_unsorted` (to deduplicate the contours after they have been rounded to integer values, valid since image pixels have discrete coordinate values), and
+- `refine_contours` - which calls `unpack_contours` to turn the closed polygons
+[i.e. with identical start and end points] into rightward-directed paths, preferring the bottom-most if outward and inward halves are not symmetrical, so as to ensure the bottom of the page is definitely covered by the boundary, and then either:
-- `join_paths` (which takes the unique-valued paths in rightward direction obtained by `unpack_contours` and determines the appropriate end pixel to move up or down at each junction between contour segments to achieve 8-connectedness)
+- `join_paths` (which takes the unique-valued paths in rightward direction obtained by `unpack_contours` and determines the appropriate end pixel to move up or down at each junction between contour segments to achieve 8-connectedness), or
-- or `merge_paths` (which takes the same paths from `unpack_contours` and moves the 'end plateau' [up to and including the path termini] of one path up or down, trimming it back to remove overlap) if the paths overlap on the x axis.
+- `merge_paths` (which takes the same paths from `unpack_contours` and moves the 'end plateau' [up to and including the path termini] of one path up or down, trimming it back to remove overlap) if the paths overlap on the x axis.